manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

 That is, from the database instance home page, you can switch to the CDB or PDB home page without logging out of Oracle EM.
 Similarly, from the PDB home page, you can switch to the CDB or to another PDB, if you have more target PDBs in Oracle EM.

-In this task, you will switch between containers and open the CDB, the PDB, and the database instance homne page.
+In this task, you will switch between containers and open the CDB, the PDB, and the database instance home page.

 1. On the container home page, click the down arrow next to the container name and select **All Containers**.
 	The values may differ depending on the system you are using.